shqear93/phonofy/README.md

 # Phonofy

 Phonofy is a Ruby gem that simplifies phone number formatting in Ruby applications using the Phonelib library.
-It integrates seamlessly with Rails applications but can also be used in non-Rails environments.
+It integrates seamlessly with Rails applications (compatible with Rails 6.0 through 8.0) but can also be used in non-Rails environments.
 With Phonofy, you can easily parse and format phone number data according to international standards, ensuring that your phone number data is consistent and valid across your application.

 ## Installation